 The filled map is shaded in green and red, with red representing the lower sentiment numbers and green representing the higher, more-positive sentiment.
 To display additional detail, drag a field into the Tooltips well.
 Here I've added Sentiment gap and highlighted the state of Idaho (ID) and see that sentiment gap is low, at 6.

 Power BI gives you plenty of control over the appearance of your filled map.Play around with these data color controls until you get the look you want.

 For information about using the Filters pane, see Add a filter to a report.

-- On the filled map, select a state.
+On the filled map, select a state.
 This highlights the other visualizations on the page.
-Selecting Texas, for example, shows me that Sentiment is 74, Texas is in the Central District #23, and that most of the sales volume comes from the Moderation and Convenience segments.
+Selecting Texas, for example, shows me that Sentiment is 74, Texas is in the Central District #23.

 Considerations and troubleshooting